jeansibelius/outcome/README.md

 - Add pagination to entries view (load more or similar)
 - Improve submission form appearance (fancier invalid/error states etc.)
 - General UI facelift: more app-like and smooth (mobile optimised)
+- Improve icon selector in category form for performance (typing into fields is slow due to massive list in icon options?)
 - Add currency to user? which can then be used for all forms and views
 - Update Fomantic UI css to check, if it fixes icon not visible in dropdown issue https://github.com/fomantic/Fomantic-UI/issues/2172